Vibration Therapy & Pseudoscience

-Other display items in this exhibition section, as I could remember and later on searched out their names, include phrenology psychography, electropathy, McGregor Rejuvenator, etc. Some items appeared very pseudo-scientifically fancy.
-They are designed with many buttons, switches, and meters...almost like an airplane control panel.
+Other display items in this exhibition section, as I could remember and later on searched out their names, include phrenology psychography, electropathy, McGregor Rejuvenator, etc. Some items came with many buttons, switches, and meters, so pseudo-scientifically fancy...

 Is Vibration Therapy Pseudoscience?

-Well the Science Museum of Minnesota did not actually label vibration treatment as a pseudoscience.
+Well the Science Museum of Minnesota did not actually label vibration therapy as a pseudoscience.
 The statement was "There isn't sufficient scientific evidence to support whole body vibration as a treatment for constipation", which is a right statement.
-However, the museum had an almost negative attitude about using vibration for health improvement.
+However, the museum implied a negative attitude about using vibration for health improvement.

-Minnesota Science Museum was kind of contradictory in another exhibiting section which is about electricity stimulation.
-The exhibiting literature, on one hand, denies that TENS machines would "do any good to the body"; on the other hand, it states that pacemaker, which uses electricity stimulation, is "scientifically proven to safely and effectively regulate heartbeat".
+The exhibition was kind of contradictory in another section which is about electricity stimulation.
+Its literature, on one hand, denies that TENS machines would "do any good to the body"; on the other hand, it states that pacemaker, which uses electricity stimulation, is "scientifically proven to safely and effectively regulate heartbeat".

-Some marketers tend to promote their products in pseudoscience approaches.
-They tend to abuse science vocabularies to spell out a seemingly reasoning but no actual logical consequence.
+Some marketers tend to promote their products "pseudoscientifically", They abuse fancy terminologies to spell out a seemingly reasoning which has no actual logical consequence.
 They like to use quantitative statements without the support of quantitative studies.
-An ads like "5 minutes exercise on the vibration machine equal 30 minutes of regular exercise" is a good example you often see.
+An ads like "5 minutes exercise on the vibration machine equal 30 minutes of regular exercise" is a an example you often see.
 They know people love quantitative statements.

 A Unique Medical Intervention

 Regardless how vibration therapy is perceived.
-The simple truth is that vibration can create a special mechanical stimulation to human body.
+The simple truth is that vibration is a kind of mechanical stimulation to human body.
 It is can be used as a unique medical intervention.

-Scientific studies on vibration therapy have also achieved great results.
-More and more scientists and medical professionals are interested in studying vibration therapy and learning its mechanism and applications.
+Scientific reseach on vibration therapy have been gaining momemtum in recent years.
+More and more scientists and medical professionals are interested in exploring vibration therapy and learning its mechanism and applications.

 Now there are millions of people using all kinds of vibration machines.
 The evidences of their effectiveness are solid.

 Vibration stimulation itself is a scientific exist.
-Vibration therapy is to apply such a stimulation as a medical intervention to make biophysical changes.
 It does influence our body.
+Vibration therapy is to apply such a stimulation as a treatment intervention to make certain biophysical changes.

 The pseudoscience is just about the approach that some marketers promote their services and products related to vibration therapy.
 It is not about the therapy itself.

-Therefore, for the topic question, my answer is that it is not a well defined question.
+Therefore, for this question, my answer is that it is not a well defined question.

 - Jay Tang